Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 <!-- ------------------------ -->

-## Preparing and exploring the Data in Snowflake
+## Preparing And Exploring The Data In Snowflake

 Duration: 20